Is My Face Red?: Plot

-Meanwhile, Poster follows through on his promise to show Mildred New York City.
-Literally giving her a penny for her thoughts, he accidentally pulls out Peggy's ring, which she accepts as a proposal for engagement.
-Peggy reads about it in the papers.
+Meanwhile, Poster follows through on his promise to show Mildred around New York City.
+While playfully offering her a penny for her thoughts, he accidentally produces Peggy’s ring, which Mildred interprets as a proposal and accepts.
+Peggy later reads about the incident in the newspapers.

-On the Gazette radio show, Poster reports on Mildred's friends' secrets.
-He also reveals that Tony has threatened him, says straight out that Tony committed murder—and that he just testified before the grand jury.
+During the Gazette radio show, Poster exposes secrets about Mildred’s friends.
+He also reveals that Tony had threatened him, openly accuses him of murder, and states that he has testified before the grand jury.

 Peggy is fed up with his two-timing and “tells all” to Maloney at The Examiner.
 Mildred has also had it, and gives Poster back his ring.
 Maloney is set to print the sordid details of Poster's romances, but Poster breaks the scandal himself in his own column.
 Tony comes into the office from the fire escape, shoots Poster, and returns the way he came.

 In the hospital, Peggy warns Poster that he may not be so lucky in the future.
 He promises to be “everybody's big brother” and wonders if they ever caught Tony.
 Maloney hands him a huge bouquet of roses, wrapped in The Examiner, whose headline proclaims “Reporter Nabs Killer” with the subhead “Edward Maloney captures armed desperado.”
 Furious, Poster calls Maloney a “double-crossing rat” who scooped him on his own shooting.
 “Ah, ah, ah!”
 Peggy puts her hand over his mouth.
 Poster calms down and smiles: “Is my face red!”